cyberbotics/webots/docs/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 In the scene tree view, expand the [Solid](../reference/solid.md) node and select its `children` field.
 Add a [Shape](../reference/shape.md) node to it by using the `Add` button.
 Select the `appearance` field of the [Shape](../reference/shape.md) node and use the `Add` button to add a `PBRAppearance` node.
-Expand this node and change its `metalness` field to 0 and its `roughness` field to 1.
 Add a [Sphere](../reference/sphere.md) node as the `geometry` field of the newly created [Shape](../reference/shape.md) node.
+Expand the `PBRAppearance` node and change its `metalness` field to 0 and its `roughness` field to 1.
 Add another [Sphere](../reference/sphere.md) node to the `boundingObject` field of the [Solid](../reference/solid.md).
 Finally add a [Physics](../reference/physics.md) node to the `physics` field of the [Solid](../reference/solid.md).
 By modifying the `translation` field of the [Solid](../reference/solid.md) node, place the ball in front of the robot (at `{0, 0.1, -0.2}` for example).